ShaikhArbas90/oasisinfobyte-calculator/README.md

 # oasisinfobyte-calculator
-here we are building the calculator using the simple HTML, CSS and JAVASCRIPT
+here we are building the calculator using the simple HTML, CSS